 I’ve written and designed story for many different types of interactive media.
 My credits include narrative design, character creation, world design, dialogue, prose, and voice direction for PC, console & mobile games.
-I’ve worked on over 75 games and interactive events.
-Alongside co-running Talespinners, I’m story lead on Frictional Games‘ next title.
+I’ve worked on over 75 games, interactive events, and immersive experiences.
+Alongside co-running Talespinners, I’m Story Lead on Frictional Games‘ next title.
 I’m regularly asked to consult for companies to help them shape and polish the story for their game.

-I’ve also directed live action events for over 20 years.
+I’ve also directed live action events for over 25 years.
 I’m co-founder of Crooked House, an organisation legendary for its high concept events and ridiculously over-the-top special effects and sets.
-Oddly a lot of this experience has now become relevant to the mainstream due to the renewed interest in VR, MR, and street games.
+This experience has now become relevant to the mainstream due to the renewed interest in VR, MR, and immersive events.

 I’ve held a wealth of roles as a programmer, technical architect and CTO.
 I spent a long time running software teams creating interactive TV systems and produced over 40 educational games.